Sunday, July 5, 2015

 How To Use NSD, an Authoritative-Only DNS Server, on Ubuntu 14.04

-Setting up a DNS server to be responsible for domain names can be a complex task even for seasoned administrators.
+Introduction Setting up a DNS server to be responsible for domain names can be a complex task even for seasoned administrators.
 DNS zone management is a vital duty, but can be bewildering, especially when attempting to get started.
+Software like the Bind DNS server is incredibly flexible and can be configured to...

 How To Configure Bind as an Authoritative-Only DNS Server on Ubuntu 14.04

-DNS, or the Domain Name System, is often a difficult component to get right when learning how to configure websites and servers.
-While most people will probably choose to use the DNS servers provided by their hosting company or their domain registrar, there are some advantages to creating your own DNS servers.
+Introduction DNS, or the Domain Name System, is often a difficult component to get right when learning how to configure websites and servers.
+While most people will probably choose to use the DNS servers provided by their hosting company or their domain registrar, there are some advantages to creating your own DNS server...

 How To Configure Bind as a Caching or Forwarding DNS Server on Ubuntu 14.04

-DNS, or the Domain Name System, is often a difficult component to get right when learning how to configure websites and servers.
-While most people will probably choose to use the DNS servers provided by their hosting company or their domain registrar, there are some advantages to creating your own DNS servers.
+Introduction DNS, or the Domain Name System, is often a difficult component to get right when learning how to configure websites and servers.
+While most people will probably choose to use the DNS servers provided by their hosting company or their domain registrar, there are some advantages to creating your own DNS server...

 How To Set Up a Host Name with DigitalOcean

-• A Droplet (virtual private server) from DigitalOcean.
-If you don’t have one, you can register and set one up in under a minute
+DigitalOcean’s DNS allows you to easily set up your hostname from the DigitalOcean control panel.
+Setup Before you get started, you do need to have the following: A Droplet (virtual private server) from DigitalOcean.
+If you don’t have one, you can register and set one up in under a minute A Registered Domain...

 A Comparison of DNS Server Types: How To Choose the Right DNS Configuration